Ancient Corinth: Independence

 During the Greek War of Independence, 1821–1830 the city was contested by the Ottoman forces.
+At that time, the Christian Albanian tribes living to the north of the Isthmus of Corinth attacked the acropolis of the city.
+They were around 2000 musketeers against the Ottoman troops.
 The city was officially liberated in 1832 after the Treaty of London.
 In 1833, the site was considered among the candidates for the new capital city of the recently founded Kingdom of Greece, due to its historical significance and strategic position.
 Nafplio was chosen initially, then Athens.